221NoOneAwake/BoBoLaboratory-Springboot/README.md

 (
     id         bigint auto_increment
         primary key,
-    questionid bigint        not null,
+    questionId bigint        not null,
-    studentid  bigint        not null,
+    studentId  bigint        not null,
     type       varchar(255)  not null,
-    date       bigint        not null,
+    `date`     bigint        not null,
     times      int           not null,
     answer     varchar(3000) not null,
     result     tinyint       not null,